TechAtNYU/ClassroomLM/README.md

 ### RAGFlow vs. ClassroomLM's responsibilities

-As seen above in the diagram, the **RAGFlow** instance (note that this is self-hosted) **is responsible for storing the documents within knowledge bases and handling  RAG functionality during LLM chats.\ ClassroomLM is responsible for the layer above this in terms of managing classrooms, collaborative chats, etc. For example, the ClassroomLM application is what links the siloed datasets within RAGFlow to the corresponding classroom for all LLM assistant functionality.**
+As seen above in the diagram, the **RAGFlow** instance (note that it's self-hosted) is responsible for storing the documents within knowledge bases and handling  RAG functionality during LLM chats. **ClassroomLM is responsible for the layer above this in terms of managing classrooms, collaborative chats, etc**.
+For example, the ClassroomLM application is what links the siloed datasets within RAGFlow to the corresponding classroom for all LLM assistant functionality.

 ### Repository contents